YeswanthB011/QAPlayground_Playwright/README.md

 ```

 ## Writing Tests
-tests/: This directory contains your test files.
+-tests/: This directory contains your test files.
 Each test file typically ends with .spec.ts.
-pages/: This directory contains your Page Object Model (POM) classes.
+-pages/: This directory contains your Page Object Model (POM) classes.
 Each page class represents a page in your application.
-playwright.config.ts: This is the Playwright configuration file where you can set up your test environment, browser options, and other settings.
+-playwright.config.ts: This is the Playwright configuration file where you can set up your test environment, browser options, and other settings.
-package.json: This file contains the metadata for your project, including dependencies and scripts.
+-package.json: This file contains the metadata for your project, including dependencies and scripts.
-tsconfig.json: This is the TypeScript configuration file.
+-tsconfig.json: This is the TypeScript configuration file.

 ## Reporting
 For now just using inbuilt report generation in HTML, JSON, DOT, LINE and XML.